poojarao8/IACS_computes_2019/_notebooks/day4_IO.md

     Are we there yet?  no
     Are we there yet?
+    Are we there yet?  not yet
+    Are we there yet?
+2983764978263auwfkhgsdkfjsd
+    Are we there yet?  ahdflhw8r
+    Are we there yet?
-    Are we there yet?  no
+    Are we there yet?
     Are we there yet?  yes